 You can build your community on Facebook Groups, Slack or even in a WhatsApp group.
 Find a channel that works best for your audience, and then start setting up your own events.
 These could be:

 Running your own events will foster relationships and progress connections down your networking funnel.
-They also attract new members and helps to expand your network further.
+They also attract new members and helps to expand your network and networking opportunities further.

 3. Researching other members and attendees